riptano/astra-portal-getting-started/astracliGettingStarted/README.md

     ```

 ## 3 Working with Astra DB
-Now that we are configured with our Astra account and know how to access the list of commands, let's start using Astra DB.
+Now that we're configured with our Astra account and know how to access the list of commands, let's start using Astra DB.

 ### 3a List Databases

-To get the list of non terminated database in your oganization use the command `list` in the group `db`.
+To get the list of non terminated database in your oganization, use the command `list` in the group `db`.
 You can change the output of the database list to _csv_ by adding `-o csv` or to _json_ by adding `-o json`.

 ```bash
 astra db list